215 Abbott Road,

 When I was a student at MSU in the late-1960’s and early-1970s, it was regarded as the art theatre for the greater Lansing area, but it was evident during my visits to the campus as an alumnus that its programming had switched to mainstream fare by the mid-1970’s.
 The last film I recall seeing there was “Saturday Night Fever”.

 It had a very small lobby; as I recall, its auditorium was painted primarily an odd shade of green with some very old stenciled decoration with two blocks of (rather uncomfortable)seats separated by a center aisle.
-I doubt if the theater ever had any sort of remodeling or makeover in its history.
+I doubt if the theatre ever had any sort of remodeling or makeover in its history.
 Although it had a stage, one could easily imagine watching a 1930’s-era black and white film there, projected onto a picture sheet with the dimensions of the Academy frame.

-In its last years, the theater became very run down on the inside; colleagues of mine who lived in the area stopped going there especially after an incident involving falling plaster and occasional mice sightings.
+In its last years, the theatre became very run down on the inside; colleagues of mine who lived in the area stopped going there especially after an incident involving falling plaster and occasional mice sightings.
 It finally closed and was demolished in 1984; little or no effort was made to save or preserve it.
 A bank parking lot now occupies the space.

 Just login to your account and subscribe to this theater